llpeterson/security/crypto.md

 Although 3DES solves DES's key-length problem, it inherits some other shortcomings.
-Software implementations of DES/3DES are slow because it was originally designed, by IBM, for implementation in hardware.
+Software implementations of DES/3DES are slow because it was originally designed by IBM for implementation in hardware.
 Also, DES/3DES uses a 64-bit block size; a larger block size is more efficient and more secure.